-Mark Souther is Associate Professor of History, Director of the Center for Public History + Digital Humanities at Cleveland State University, co-editor of American Tourism: Constructing a National Tradition, and author of the award-winning New Orleans on Parade: Tourism and the Transformation of the Crescent City.
+Mark Souther is Professor of History, Director of the Center for Public History + Digital Humanities at Cleveland State University, author of the award-winning New Orleans on Parade: Tourism and the Transformation of the Crescent City and Believing in Cleveland: Managing Decline in “The Best Location in the Nation.”
+He is co-editor of American Tourism: Constructing a National Tradition.

 New Orleans on Parade: Tourism in the “Big Easy”